Long Time Comin’ #MeToo

 It is my conclusion, given the evidence I have accumulated, that she contributed heavily to the Facebook page, and launched the WordPress blog, determined to destroy my career.
 The “Jin Wicked Veritas” WordPress blog was still active in summer 2020, and went offline around the same time as the 23 June 2020 update to this post, when I added names and screenshots.

 Review left in early 2018 on Cory Strode’s podcast where I guest hosted.
 Cory Strode’s friends have repeatedly turned the trauma I experienced from him into a running joke and/or a reason to attempt to ruin my career and reputation.

 Right is comments on the left post; the screenshots were taken at different times.
-The censored name is Joe.
+The censored name is Joe Rider.
 He deleted my comment about what happened.

 A local follower on my Instagram account tipped me off that “anonymous” was spamming the Minneapolis Craigslist “Arts” community with listings about me.
 The posts had big headlines like DANGEROUS and DO NOT HIRE and included long rambling messages with HUGE FONTS and COLOURS and links to Douglas’s blog and the Facebook page.
 They were flagged and taken down quickly.